-Complex Variables and Applications, Churchill, 5th edition (used Sp 93, Sp 94, Sp 95)
+Complex Variables and Applications, Brown/Churchill, 6th edition

 Possible Alternative Text:

 Advanced Engineering Math, Kreyszig, 8th edition

 Kreyszig contains much diverse material.
 It is an excellent reference for engineers on many topics in mathematics.

 Each text has too much material, so it is helpful to give a review sheet before tests.
 Use the text for reference and use the lectures to make the text understandable.